edict — What is it?

 Multi-Agent Orchestration

 The system consists of 12 specialized AI agents, each representing a role in the ancient Chinese administrative structure, working together to execute tasks.
-The agents include a太子 (prince) for sorting messages, three provinces for planning, reviewing, and dispatching tasks, and six ministries for executing specific tasks.
+This includes roles like the Crown Prince for sorting messages, the Ministry of Personnel for personnel management, and the Six Ministries for specific execution tasks.

 Source: README